 There are a few reasons for this.

 First, posting your ads as hidden posts enables you to specify the audience that sees the ads.
 This way you’re showing your ads to the audience that’s most likely to click through and eventually convert.

 Second, you can track engagement and click data on a hidden post.
-This way you can see how many clicks your ads are getting and which carousel cards they’re clicking on, so you can take full advantage of Facebook’s analytics and audience building.
+This way you can see how many clicks your ads are getting and which carousel cards people are clicking on so you can take full advantage of Facebook’s analytics and audience building.

-This also means that Facebook can use the data it collects to optimize your ads.
-Remember the option to show the best performing carousel card first?
-Facebook can only detect the best performing carousel card if you’re using a hidden post.
+This also means Facebook can use the data it collects to optimize your ads.
+Remember the option to show the best-performing carousel card first?
+Facebook can only detect the best-performing carousel card if you’re using a hidden post.

 Best practice summary